 7. Which of the following two actions is more controllable?
 [Autonomy - Contributers]

 A. Imagine you want to quickly make a peanut butter sandwich.
 You spread the peanut butter on one slice of bread and strawberry jam on the second slice of bread.
 You do not need Mary to cut the sandwich in half.
-You press two slices and put it in a zip lock bag.
+You press two slices together and put it in a zip lock bag.

 B. Imagine you want to quickly make a hard boiled egg sandwich.
 You have boiled and peeled the eggs.
 You do not need Mary to put some pickles on your eggs.